vpelss/JsTOTPAuthenticator/README.md

 Notes:

-- Your authentication secrets are in Base32 RFC 4648
+- Your authentication secrets are in Base32 RFC 4648 and will need to be converted to a Hexidecimal string.
+I modified https://mojoauth.com/binary-encoding-decoding/base32-with-javascript-in-browser#encoding-data-to-base32 to do this

   - https://en.wikipedia.org/wiki/Base32

   - https://datatracker.ietf.org/doc/html/rfc4648#section-6

+- I am using window.crypto.subtle.digest for my SHA1 code as most older browsers will likely be dead or dying

+- For Uint8Array concatination I used https://evanhahn.com/the-best-way-to-concatenate-uint8arrays/